 Foundation problems can be among the most serious issues that a Toronto home can face.
 When the foundation of a home is compromised, it can lead to all sorts of other types of problems with the home, and it can even render the structure unsafe.

 If your home has foundation problems, they need to get fixed right away.
 With many foundation problems, the homeowner might not even be aware that repairs are needed.
 Many issues with the foundation start out small, and get worse over time.
 In the early stages, foundation trouble might not even have a noticeable effect on the home.
-It is only as the problem gets progressively worse that you will start to notice its effects.
+It is only as the problem gets progressively worse that you will start to notice the problem, such as a wet basement.
 However, by this time, it may have caused additional damage to the home.
 This is the case in quite a number of older homes in Toronto.

 Catching foundation trouble in the early stages is important.
 If you catch it early, you could limit the damage and prevent many of the additional dangers that come with a compromised foundation.
 In this post, we are going to talk about some of the common foundation problems that can occur, the conditions that can lead to foundation trouble and the types of repairs that might be needed.